sylvain-wei/sylvain-wei.github.io/Tech Blogs/_posts/2024-01-25-note-for-RAG-LLM-survey.md

 ---
-title: "Notes for <RAG for LLM: A Survey> by Tongji & Fudan"
+title: "Notes for A Survey of RAG LLMs"
 hidden: true
 last_modified_at: 2024-01-26
 tag: RAG LLM